Conference Venues

 Train

-Toronto’s main train station is Union Station, serviced by direct trains from all major Canadian cities (http://www.viarail.ca/).
+Toronto’s central train station is Union Station, serviced by direct trains from all major Canadian cities (http://www.viarail.ca/).

-Getting to Saint George Campus from Union Station: Outside the main entrance of Union Station, you will see the subway station; take a westward train (“University-Spadina line”, “West”, “Downsview”, “Sheppard West”, or “Vaughan”); the stop for the campus is “Museum.”
-In order to get to the Holiday Inn Toronto Downtown Centre or to the Bond Place Hotel, take an eastward train (“Yonge line”, “East”, or “Finch”).
+Getting to Saint George Campus from Union Station: Outside the main entrance of Union Station, you will see the subway station; take a westward train (“University-Spadina line,” “West,” “Downsview,” “Sheppard West,” or “Vaughan”); the stop for the campus is “Museum.”
+To get to the Holiday Inn Toronto Downtown Centre or the Bond Place Hotel, take an eastward train (“Yonge line,” “East,” or “Finch”).

 Coach